 We currently intend that phenoxodiol will be supplied to us in its primary manufactured form by Novogen under the manufacturing license and supply agreement.
 As the manufacturing process for phenoxodiol has not been tested in the quantities needed for commercial sales, we may he unable to receive the necessary quantities in a timely manner.
-In addition, in order for Novogen to supply commercial quantities of phenoxodiol in due course, it will need to build a new manufacturing plant.
-To build a new manufacturing plant, Novogen will need to scale up its current pilot plant.
-If the plant proves difficult to scale up or requires significant redesign, our ability to commercialize phenoxodiol could be delayed.
-Any larger manufacturing plant built by Novogen will also have to comply with the FDA's current Good Manufacturing Practices, or cGMPs.
-Also, significant additional capital will be required to build the plant.
-Such capital may not be available to Novogen.
+In addition, in order for Novogen to supply commercial quantities of phenoxodiol in due course, it will need to contract third party manufacture.